tinaok/eopf-sample-notebooks/notebooks/README.md

 ![Screenshot: JupyterHub Login Page](static/Hub_login.png)

+---

 Click **Sign in with CDSE IdP** to proceed.

 You will be redirected to the CDSE login page:

 ![Screenshot: CDSE Login Page](static/CDSE_login.png)

+---

 Please log in using your **CDSE user account**.
-If you do not have one, refer to the **first webinar instructions** on how to create an account for CDSE services.
+If you do not have one, create one now, it's free!

 Once logged in, you will see the following interface:

 ![Screenshot: Start Server](static/Start_hub.png)

+---

 Click **Start My Server** to launch your Jupyter session.